-Tasting notes: Juicy, round and very fruit friendly with a dusting of fine tannin.
-Plum and general grapiness abound with notes of fig, olive, ripe red fruit and pleasingly rustic earthiness.
+Tasting notes: Juicy, round and bright with a dusting of fine tannin, envision an Italian Gamay.
+Plum, cassis and general grapiness abound with notes of fig, olive, black pepper and pleasingly rustic earthiness that is still light on its feet.
 There is a wonderful fresh funk that always accompanies Negroamaro as well in a bright, almost glou glou-vibrant style.

 Vineyard: Clone FPS 02.1 (imported by Sutter Home oddly enough) on 1103P rootstock.
 Planted in 2012 on bilateral cordon utilizing “California sprawl” trellising and varying a north/south orientations.
 Strangely, Negroamaro hates direct sunlight, so an elaborate trellis-weaving technique is used to block afternoon sun.
 Nearly dry farmed.
 No pesticides.
 Hand harvested.

-Winemaking: Harvested 9/8/18.
-Fermented gently in a small tank.
-Fermentations lasting 12 days.
+Winemaking: Fermented gently in a small tank.
+Fermentations lasting 14 days.
 Wood-basket pressed.
 No sulfur added until bottling, and no racking until bottling.
-Unfined and unfiltered but totally stable and clean.
+Unfined and unfiltered but totally stable and clean, and very fresh and vibrant.

 Label Image: Johann Mylius was a composer, physician and ardent alchemist.
 His Philosophia Reformatafrom 1622 was a deep dive into scientific principles and doctoral Theology divided into seven parts, and seven of the 10 emblems on the cover link to the iconography of previous alchemists.